 This activity opens by asking students to demonstrate how 'hard" they think the ground shakes during an earthquake.
 To quantify their demonstrations of ground shaking, students are introduced to a three-component accelerometer (iPhone, laptop or USB).
-Through a teacher lead discussion students explore what an accelerometer measures.
-Next, students reflect on their estimations of ground shaking and compare it to a classroom demo (shaking a table with stuff on it at various peak accelerations), video clips of a full-scale house on a shake table, and recordings from actual quakes.
+Have a teacher lead discussion, and allow the students to explore what an accelerometer measures.
+Next, students reflect on their estimations of ground shaking and compare it to a classroom demo (shaking a table with things on it at various peak accelerations), video clips of a full-scale house on a shake table, and recordings from actual quakes.
 The activity concludes by making connections between peak ground accelerations and the concept of an earthquakes intensity.

 Students will be able to: